gdbroman/broman.blog/_posts/2020/2020-04-02-diversify-identity.md

 permalink: diversify-identity
 ---

-So.
-What do you do?
+So, what do you do?

 The first question everyone asks upon meeting someone new.